bitquery/streaming-data-platform-docs/docs/examples/ethers-library/eth-getbalance.md

 ```

-### Get balance of one currency
+### Get balance for one currency

 [This](https://ide.bitquery.io/eth_getBalance-for-one-address-for-eth) query returns the balance of the mentioned address for a selected currency.
-The currency in question is Ethereum with `smart Contract` as `0x`.
+The currency in question is Ethereum with `SmartContract` as `0x`.

 ```
 {